joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 overly abstract code.
 I think the ecosystem of APIs that exploded around highly polymorphic abstractions, like LINQ and Reactive Extensions, encouraged this and instilled a bit of bad behavior ("gratuitous over-abstraction").
 I guess you could make similar arguments about highly templated code in C++.
-As you can guess, there wasn't very much of it in the lowest levels of our codebase -- where very allocation and instruction mattered -- but in higher level code, especially in applications that tended to be dominated by high-latency asynchronous operations, the overheads were acceptable and productivity benefits high.
+As you can guess, there wasn't very much of it in the lowest levels of our codebase -- where every allocation and instruction mattered -- but in higher level code, especially in applications that tended to be dominated by high-latency asynchronous operations, the overheads were acceptable and productivity benefits high.
 A strong culture around identifying and trimming excessive fat helped to ensure features like this were used appropriately, via code reviews, benchmarks, and aggressive static analysis checking.